Enterprise Application Architecture: Best Practices & Strategies

 - It provides a consistent roadmap for others to follow when modifying an existing application.

 - It improves efficiency by specifying which services are best suited for different types of applications.
-For example, a specific relational database management system may be recommended for transactional applications, while a preferred NoSQL database may be recommended for analytical use.

 Most architectures incorporate three basic layers: